kyverno/website/content/en/docs/Writing policies/variables.md

 ## JMESPath custom functions

-In addition to the list of [built-in functions JMESPath](https://jmespath.org/specification.html#builtin-functions) offers, Kyverno augments these by adding several others which make it even easier to craft Kubernetes policies.
+In addition to the list of [built-in functions](https://jmespath.org/specification.html#builtin-functions) JMESPath offers, Kyverno augments these by adding several others which makes it even easier to craft Kyverno policies.

 ### General